15 Profitable 3D Printing Business Ideas to Start Today

 How to start:

-- Research demand for personalized gifts (keychains, portraits, frames).
+- Research demand for seasonal and personalized gifts.

-- Open a shop on Shopee, Etsy, or social media.
+- Open a shop on Etsy or Shopify.

-- Offer customization like name engraving or 3D-printed designs.
+- Offer customization like name engraving or custom designs.

 - Run Facebook/Instagram ads targeting gift buyers for birthdays, holidays, or weddings.